bytebase/bytebase.com/content/blog/announcing-our-3m-seed-round.md

 ## Bytebase's next step

-Database schema change is the unskippable step during the development process.
+Database schema migration is the unskippable step during the development process.
 MySQL/PostgreSQL has been popular for 20+ years, yet still, there is no complete schema change solution in the industry.

 This is a great entry point to start with.